Jonas Neubauer

-Jonas Evan Neubauer (April 19, 1981 – January 5, 2021) was an American Tetris player, Twitch streamer, and a taproom manager.
+Jonas Evan Neubauer (April 19, 1981 – January 5, 2021) was an American Tetris player, Twitch streamer, and taproom manager.
 Winning seven championships at the Classic Tetris World Championships, Neubauer is widely considered to be one of the greatest Tetris players of all time.

 Tetris career

 Background

 Neubauer began playing Tetris at age 6 or 7 on his uncle's Compact Macintosh computer.
 As the first video game he played, he recounts seeing it as "the most awesome thing", and he dedicated "this entire side of [his] brain" to it.
 At age 9, he bought the NES version with his allowance and was able to score 176,000 points.

 An early Tetris fansite scoreboard lists Neubauer as world record holder.

 By his senior year of high school, Neubauer could score 500,000 to 700,000 points, impressing his peers.
-To improve further, he analyzed recordings of his play using probability matrices.
+To improve further, he analyzed recordings of his play using probability matrices and refined his use of the "DAS" (delayed auto-shift) style of play.
 In the early 2000s, he posted some of these recordings to the internet, including a photo of a 980,000 score.
 During this time, he competed with Nintendo World Championships runner-up Rich Ambler for high scores.

-Neubauer first claimed to have attained a max-out score of 999,999 points on March 23, 2001.
-In around 2002, Neubauer recorded a max-out game and posted it online, but it was initially received with skepticism, as it did not include audio.
-The score could not be certified at the time, and no other max-out game would be until Harry Hong's in 2009.
+Neubauer first claimed to have attained a maxout score of 999,999 points on March 23, 2001.
+In around 2002, Neubauer recorded a maxout game and posted it online, but it was initially received with skepticism because it did not include audio.
+The score could not be certified at the time, and no other maxout game would be documented until Harry Hong's in 2009.